 Although INHF's mission is simple, the ways we fulfill it vary greatly.
-From establishing Iowa's multi-use trails to protecting untouched prairie, the work INHF members and staff do together is far-reaching.
+From establishing Iowa's multi-use trails to protecting untouched prairie, the work INHF supporters and staff do together is far-reaching.
 It is bound by the idea that together, we can do more.
 At the center of INHF's mission are the people who are passionate about saving Iowa's wild places — for wildlife, for the health of our state's natural resources and for the next generation of outdoor enthusiasts.
 We're protecting our home so that others can love it, too.
 Thank you for joining us in that work.

 INHF envisions Iowans connected to our diverse landscape and committed to the value of healthy land, water and wildlife.

 - We know that our work and decisions will impact future generations who depend on us to protect and restore wild places now.

 - We prepare the next generation of conservation leaders by engaging and mentoring young Iowans.